© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Churchyard cross in St John the Baptist's churchyard is a scheduled monument protected by Historic England under reference 1021171.
 View the official record →

-St John the Baptist's churchyard cross in Worcestershire is a medieval monument of considerable antiquity.
+Churchyard cross in St John the Baptist's churchyard is a medieval monument situated in Worcestershire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1021171.

 Churchyard cross in St John the Baptist's churchyard is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1021171.